How digital tools help Ashley with teaching sign language - The power of visuals

 Ashley Just

 Ashley Just is an American Sign Language teacher at Whitney High School, in California.
-She teaches up to 36 students in her classes.
-A large proportion of them have special needs.
+She teaches 36 students in her classes.
+Many of them have special educational needs.

 I work with LessonUp and what I love about it is the ability to monitor student activity, so I always know how my students are doing.
-Through the open-ended questions I can see exactly who has answered or who has not.
-I try to insert interactive parts in my lessons to encourage my students to stay on track.
+Through the open questions I can see exactly who has answered or who has not.
+I try to add interactive parts in my lessons to encourage my students to engage and stay on track.

-At Whitney High School, there’s a strong push towards using 1 to 1 devices in the classroom.
+At Whitney High School, there’s a strong push towards using one to one devices in the classroom.
 My colleagues and I find it very challenging to keep students on task while using their own devices.
 I teach sign language, so I always have to stand in front of the class, and it can be hard to see if my students are paying attention.

 alt